Sulfur-reducing bacteria: Ecology

 Sulfur-reducing bacteria are mostly mesophilic and thermophilic.
 Growth has been observed between a temperature range 37-95 °C, however the optimum is different depending on the species (i.e. Thermotoga neapolitana optimum 77 °C, Nautilia lithotrophica optimum 53 °C).
 They have been reported in many different environments, such as anoxic marine sediments, brackish and freshwater sediments, anoxic muds, bovine rumen, hot waters from solfataras and volcanic areas.
 Many of these bacteria are found in hot vents, where elemental sulfur is an abundant sulfur species.
-This happens due to volcanic activities, in which hot vapours and elemental sulfur are released together through the fractures of Earth's crust.
+This happens due to volcanic activity, during which hot vapours and elemental sulfur are released together through fractures in Earth's crust.
 The ability of using zero valence sulfur as both an electron donor or acceptor, allows Sulfurimonas spp. to spread widely among different habitats, from highly reducing to more oxidizing deep-sea environments.
 In some communities found in hydrothermal vents, their proliferation is enhanced thanks to the reactions carried out by thermophilic photo- or chemoautotrophs, in which there is simultaneously production of elemental sulfur and organic matter, respectively electron acceptor and energy source for sulfur-reducing bacteria.
 Sulfur reducers of hydrothermal vents can be free-living organisms, or endosymbionts of animals such as shrimps and tube worms.

 Symbiosis

 Thiodendron latens is a symbiotic association of aerotolerant spirochaetes and anaerobic sulfidogenes.
-The spirochaete species are the main structural and functional component of these mats and they may accumulate elemental sulfur in the intracellular space.
+The spirochaete species are the main structural and functional component of these mats, and they may accumulate elemental sulfur in the intracellular space.
 This association of micro-organisms inhabits sulfide-rich habitats, where the chemical oxidation of sulfide by oxygen, manganese or ferric iron or by the activity of sulfide-oxidizing bacteria results in the formation of thiosulfate or elemental sulfur.
 The partly oxidized sulfur compounds can be either completely oxidized to sulfate by sulfur-oxidizing bacteria, if enough oxygen is present, or reduced to sulfide by sulfidogenic bacteria.
-In such places oxygen limitation is frequent, as indicated by micro-profile measurements from such habitats.
+In such places, oxygen limitation is common, as indicated by micro-profile measurements.
 This relationship may represent an effective shortcut in the sulfur cycle.

 Synthophy

 Desulfuromonas acetooxidans is able to grow in cocultures with green sulfur bacteria such as Chlorobium (vibrioforme and phaeovibroides).
-The electron donor for the sulfur-reducing bacterium is acetate, coupled with elemental sulfur reduction to sulfide.
-The green sulfur bacterium produces H_{2} re-oxidizing the previously produced, in presence of light.
-During these cocultures experiments no elemental sulfur appears in the medium because it is immediately reduced.
+The electron donor for the sulfur-reducing bacterium is acetate, which is coupled with the reduction of elemental sulfur to sulfide.
+The green sulfur bacterium produces H_{2} re-oxidizing the previously produced, in the presence of light.
+During these cocultures experiments, no elemental sulfur appears in the medium because it is immediately reduced.